Dowlib1/Linux_server/README.md

 sudo apt remove tree
 ```
 ---
-Feel free to try other packages e,g nfs
+Feel free to try other packages e,g nfs.
+Drop your comment and suggestions.